 How can my students participate?

 Download the FREE resources to get started!
 Have questions?
-In partnership with The Lindbergh Foundation and Pacific Northwest AIAA we also sponsor a coaches workshop each summer in the Seattle area.
-Attending is a great way to quickly get you up to speed and teachers can earn Washington teachers clock hours towards certification.
+In partnership with our Legacy Sponsors The Lindbergh Foundation and Pacific Northwest AIAA and other key sponsors, we also support a coaches workshop each summer in the Seattle area.
+Attending is a great way to quickly get you up to speed and teachers can earn Washington STEM clock hours towards certification.
 You’ll also have an opportunity to meet and network with the other participants.

 What are the basic rules?